History of slavery: African participation in the slave trade

-In 1807 the United Kingdom made the international trade of enslaved people illegal with the Slave Trade Act.
+In 1807 the United Kingdom made the international trade of slaves illegal with the Slave Trade Act.
 The Royal Navy was deployed to prevent slavers from the United States, France, Spain, Portugal, Holland, West Africa and Arabia.
-The King of Bonny (now in Nigeria) allegedly became dissatisfied of the British intervention in stopping the trade of enslaved people:
+The King of Bonny (now in Nigeria) allegedly became dissatisfied of the British intervention in stopping the trade of slaves:

 "We think this trade must go on.
 That is the verdict of our oracle and the priests.
 They say that your country, however great, can never stop a trade ordained by God himself."

 Joseph Miller states that African buyers would prefer males, but in reality, women and children would be more easily captured as men fled.
 Those captured would be sold for various reasons such as food, debts, or servitude.
 Once captured, the journey to the coast killed many and weakened others.
 Disease engulfed many, and insufficient food damaged those who made it to the coasts.
 Scurvy was common, and was often referred to as mal de Luanda ("Luanda sickness," after the port in Angola).
 The assumption for those who died on the journey died from malnutrition.
 As food was limited, water may have been just as bad.
 Dysentery was widespread and poor sanitary conditions at ports did not help.
-Since supplies were poor, enslaved people were not equipped with the best clothing, meaning they were even more exposed to diseases.
+Since supplies were poor, slaves were not equipped with the best clothing, meaning they were even more exposed to diseases.

 On top of the fear of disease, people were afraid of why they were being captured.
 The popular assumption was that Europeans were cannibals.
 Stories and rumours spread that whites captured Africans to eat them.
-Olaudah Equiano accounts his experience about the sorrow enslaved people encountered at the ports.
+Olaudah Equiano accounts his experience about the sorrow slaves encountered at the ports.
 He talks about his first moment on a slave ship and asked if he was going to be eaten.
 Yet, the worst for slaves has only begun, and the journey on the water proved to be more harrowing.
 For every 100 Africans captured, only 64 would reach the coast, and only about 50 would reach the New World.

 Others believe that slavers had a vested interest in capturing rather than killing, and in keeping their captives alive; and that this coupled with the disproportionate removal of males and the introduction of new crops from the Americas (cassava, maize) would have limited general population decline to particular regions of western Africa around 1760–1810, and in Mozambique and neighbouring areas half a century later.
 There has also been speculation that within Africa, females were most often captured as brides, with their male protectors being a "bycatch" who would have been killed if there had not been an export market for them.

-British explorer Mungo Park encountered a group of enslaved people when traveling through Mandinka country:
+British explorer Mungo Park encountered a group of slaves when traveling through Mandinka country: